Check out our Volunteer Event Registration Portal to view and sign up for projects!

 - If you signed up for a project and no longer plan to attend, please communicate with your group leader and/or our Volunteer Program staff: email@example.com.
 We will open the event registration to others that can attend.

-- Bring your own cloth mask and wear it during the event (we will have limited disposable masks to give a volunteer who does not have one)
+- Bring your own cloth mask and wear it during the event (we extra have disposable masks on site)

-- Bring your own work gloves (we will have gardening gloves that we can give a volunteer who does not have their own)
+- Bring your own work gloves (we will have extra gloves)

 - Do not expect restrooms to be open.
-Many sites have port-a-potties available but only a limited number of restrooms are open as of June 15, 2020.
+Many sites have port-a-potties available.
+Only a limited number of restrooms are open.